John Fetterman will win Pennsylvania Democratic Senate primary, CNN projects

 Fetterman checked into a hospital in Lancaster, Pennsylvania, on Friday as he was on his way to a campaign event.
 He was found to have had a stroke.
 Fetterman has been in the hospital ever since, and he underwent a nearly three-hour surgery on Tuesday to implant a pacemaker that includes a defibrillator.

-For the lieutenant governor, who lost in the primary when he ran for Senate in 2016, the win is the cap on a high-profile rise from small town mayor to statewide elected official.
+For the lieutenant governor, who lost in the primary when he ran for US Senate in 2016, the win is the cap on a high-profile rise from small-town mayor to statewide elected official.
 Fetterman served as mayor of Braddock, a small town near Pittsburgh, from 2006 to 2019, when he became lieutenant governor.

 Fetterman is difficult to pin down politically and looks nothing like a traditional politician, something that set him apart from his primary opponents.